clavitopaz/MaverikProphet/README.md

 - Learning to work in a team: Biva, Roman and Bhoomika are all intelligent, genuine colleagues who have dedicated many hours to ensure deliverables are accurate, of high quality and of material use for Maverik.
 - Coding: Building the rolling forecast involved building dictionaries, creating loops, defining functions and more.
 I'm very thankful for the coding classes provided to us in the MSBA program and W3 Schools.

-I hope you have enjoyed reading this GitHub about the Prophet Rolling Forecast model, the first place winner of the 2023 MSBA Capstone competition.
+I hope you have enjoyed reading this GitHub about the Prophet Rolling Forecast model, the first place winner of the 2023 MSBA Capstone competition for the David Eccles School of Business at the University of Utah.
 If you have any questions, please feel free to reach out to me at pzarate.c14@gmail.com.